 Then the teacher would help your child understand and develop using teaching, tools and support.

-Motional is exactly the same – it helps adults and children understand the why (what emotional learning does your child already have), and work on the how (in certain situations what makes your child behave the way they do), so that the what (the actual behaviour and emotional skills you see) can change if necessary.
+Motional is exactly the same – it helps adults and children understand the why (what emotional learning does your child already have), and work on the how (in certain situations what makes your child behave the way they do), so that the what (the actual behaviour and emotional skills you see) can change and develop if necessary.

-Some amazing ground-breaking research has been undertaken over the last few years that allows us to understand better the way that emotions and feelings are processed by the brain.
+Some amazing ground-breaking research has been undertaken over the last few years that allows us to better understand the way that emotions and feelings are processed by the brain.

 The first step in the Motional process is for the adult working with your child to complete a Snapshot.
-This is a collection of questions that staff can answer to find out about your child’s emotional and mental health at school.
+This is a collection of questions that staff can answer to find out about your child’s emotional and mental wellbeing at school.
 You could do the same with your child’s teacher to measure this at home.
 They’re things like:

 They’re scored by how often that thing happens – never, rarely, sometimes, often, or always.
 We save the answers to these questions in Snapshots and Motional uses the research to rank those answers and suggest how the brain is doing in processing emotional information.